BloodHoundAD/BARK/README.md

 Now this new object, `$MyMSGraphToken`, will have as one of its property values an MS Graph-scoped JWT for your user.
 You are now ready to use this token to list all the users in the Entra tenant:

-    $MyAADUsers = Get-AllEntraUsers -Token $MyMSGraphToken.access_token -ShowProgress
+    $MyUsers = Get-AllEntraUsers -Token $MyMSGraphToken.access_token -ShowProgress

-Once finished, the `$MyAADUsers` variable will be populated by objects representing all of the users in your Entra tenant.
+Once finished, the `$MyEntraUsers` variable will be populated by objects representing all of the users in your Entra tenant.

 Token Management and Manipulation Functions
 -------------------------------------------